3 Alternative Investment Opportunities Involving Wine - Wine Investment

 Investing in Wine Stocks

 While 2018 was a difficult year for alcohol stocks in general because of shifting consumer preferences, current conditions look to be changing that.
-Finding your favorite wine and verifying if they have a public company that’s worth trading on, is a great way to be involved.
+Finding your favorite wine and verifying if they have a public company that’s worth trading on via a wine stock, is a great way to be involved.
 Constellation Brands (STZ) produces beers, vodka, and wines by Robert Mondavi and has been seeking new ways of growth going into the latter half of 2019.
 Diageo (DEO) is a distilling company based in London but is involved in Moët Hennessy and other makers.
 While Truett-Hurst (THST) is a small wine producer trading at penny stock levels, they have had some stock boosts due to interesting factors that might be attractive.

 Moving on from individual stock listings, there are also exchange-traded funds (ETFs) that specifically deal in alternative investments such as wines, stamps, autographs, and art.
 The Liv-ex Fine Wine 100 Index is an example of a wine trading and data platform.
 There are also more specific ETFs and mutual funds that deal with wine and other alcohol related matters that you may wish to search out or ask your investment advisor about.